 Supported by: [names/organizations]

-Opposed by: Massachusetts Attorney General’s Office; NEGWA/USW; HEET/PowerOptions
+Opposed by: Massachusetts Attorney General’s Office; NEGWA/USW; HEET, PowerOptions

 Statements in Opposition:

 Attorney General’s Office - The supply, cost, and feasibility of “low-carbon gas resources” are unknown and highly uncertain at this time.
 Hydrogen, in particular, presents technical limitations of scaling production and can be less safe and more expensive than natural gas.
 Development of “low-carbon gas resources” should not be eligible for accelerated cost recovery, which the AGO believes should be phased out (as discussed in Part Two, below).